top of page

 The Global Leadership Challenge (GLC) aims to help emerging leaders to grow in the wisdom and character required for responsible leadership that makes a difference in the world — leadership that doesn’t simply seek to fulfil personal ambition but furthers societies’ sustainable development.
 GLC is a joint initiative of the University of Oxford (Social Sciences Division and the Oxford Character Project) and the St. Gallen Symposium, supported by our partners - the Templeton World Charity Foundation, HCLTech, and EDGE Strategy.

-To tackle these questions, GLC 2023 convened 100 promising young leaders and 20 Senior Advisors to address some of the most pressing challenges of our time by integrating responsible leadership and practical actions to achieve the Sustainable Development Goals (SDGs).
-Using character education and design thinking, the five-day challenge equiped young leaders with the values and skills needed to build a sustainable future.
+To tackle these questions, GLC convenes 100 promising young leaders and 20 Senior Advisors to address some of the most pressing challenges of our time by integrating responsible leadership and practical actions to achieve the Sustainable Development Goals (SDGs).
+Using character education and design thinking, the fully virtual five-day challenge equiped young leaders with the values and skills needed to build a sustainable future.

 SDG Wheel_Transparent_WEB.png